natcap/invest.users-guide/source/coastal_blue_carbon.rst

 Data Needs and Running the Model
 ================================

-The Coastal Blue Carbon model is run in two steps, and using two tools - first, the Coastal Blue Carbon Preprocessor and second, the main Coastal Blue Carbon model.
-The main model requires several outputs from the Preprocessor, so the tools must be run in order.
-The inputs for both of these two steps/tools are listed here.
+Because the Coastal Blue Carbon model relies upon the specific transitions from one landcover to another, an optional preprocessor has been provided to make it easier to identify the landcover transitions that take place on the lanscape and the nature of those transitions.
+The outputs of this preprocessor, if used, must then be edited by the user to indicate the magnitude of disturbances before being used as an input to the main model.
+The inputs for both the preprocessor and the main model are described here.

 Please consult the InVEST sample data (located in the folder where InVEST is installed, if you also chose to install sample data) for examples of all of these data inputs.
 This will help with file type, folder structure and table formatting.
 Note that all GIS inputs must be in the same projected coordinate system and in linear meter units.